 The free-spirited and flamboyant Hestrali are a culture built on trade and wealth coupled with a love for adventure and new horizons.
 Their people are famous for being bold, brash, charismatic and daring, with a devil-may-care attitude.
 It is by courage that heroes are born, and the Hestrali mix it in liberal quantities with their fine wines and love for other cultures.

-Choose 3 of the following skills to increase by one rank: Mercantilism, Mobility, Temptation, Light Weapons, Needlework
+Choose 3 of the following skills to increase by one rank: Mercantilism, Finesse, Provocation, Light Weapons, Needlework

-A relative to the Gothic of the south, the Njords are a cautious and pragmatic people, living day by day in the icy reaches of the northern most parts of the Throne’s reach.
-Only recently annexed through a treaty with the hero who briefly united the disparate clans, the Njords were heretofore infamous for their daring and cruel raids on their southern neighbors in the Throne.
-Not yet fully converted to the religion of Holy Benalus, many Njords still cling to the worship of their pantheon of pagan gods.
-In the farthest northern reaches, many Njords consider the Throne to be no different from any other invading clan, and still cling to the old ways of raiding and bloodshed.
-The rest have found peaceful relationships within the Throne, and live in service to its great ideals.
+A relative to the Gothic of the south, the Njords are a pragmatic people, living day by day in the icy reaches of the northern most parts of the Throne’s reach.
+Annexed through a treaty with the hero who briefly united the disparate clans, the Njords were heretofore infamous for their daring and cruel raids on their southern neighbors in the Throne.
+Many Njords still cling to the worship of their pantheon of pagan gods and have continued these raids, becoming more and more vicious as the conflict drags on.
+This has, however, given rise to a new generation of Njord heroes, loyal to the Throne and eager to prove themselves and defend their people.
+These Njords of the Cold Throne now represent their people proudly to the rest of the world.

-Choose 3 of the following skills to increase by one rank: Survival, Grit, Intimidate, Performance, or Arming Weapons.
+Choose 3 of the following skills to increase by one rank: Survival, Courage, Intimidate, Performance, or Arming Weapons.

 Rogalia is a land hardened by war.
 Constant civil conflicts are the norm in this region, due in part to its very dense population of nobility.
 The laws change from one mile to the next at times, and infighting has made Rogalia the only country in the Throne with no King, only a Parliament of Ruling Lords.
 The constant state of low-level strife in Rogalia, however, has created some of the most brilliant strategic minds the Throne has ever known to date, and the finest military commanders in the Throne come with regularity from Rogalian stock.
 Even the meanest peasant here knows how to fire a bow, and when.
 In a hard world, the Rogalians mean to be harder still.